'A Certain Type of Liberalism': Minority Rights in Jewish Liberal Discourse, 1848-1948

 Jews, Liberalism, Antisemitism: A New History, eds.
-Abigail Green and Simon Levis Sullam (Indiana University Press, Forthcoming)
+Abigail Green and Simon Levis Sullam (Palgrave Press, Forthcoming)

 Date Written: December 19, 2018